The body becomes, eventually, like a vest of chain mail in peaceful years, too hot in summer and too cold in winter

 I snarl, turning my back to the stupid creature's incessant chatter.
 But I cannot fully resist the ideas it stirs.
 "And then what do you propose?
 What army is there to defeat?
 What foe would I focus my newfound rage on?
 My battles ended a long long time ago, Birdbrain."

 "Call me names if you wish, but there is a new war coming," it croaks behind me and I still my slow advance to listen.
 "You could start a new clan.
 You could take this city as your own.
-Then you could have whatever you want: houses, clothes, drink, cars, women…"
+Then you could have whatever you want: houses, gold, drink, women…"

 "Now you're just stirring up shit," I observe, "and I don't want those things.
 I am too old for that kind of nonsense."